Information for parents, guardians and carers

 During your young person’s time at college we will keep in contact with you via various methods, so be sure to keep your contact details up to date so we can keep you informed via post, phone and email.

-You will receive emails to keep you up-to-date about any opportunities and important dates, and we will always keep you informed about your child’s progress and attendance.
+You will receive in-year news and updates to keep you up-to-date about any opportunities and important dates, and we will always keep you informed about your young person’s progress and attendance.

 Keeping students safe online is a top priority for us.
 As part of our commitment to student welfare, we’ve added, in June 2025, some new resources on this page to help you keep your child safe online.
 These links connect you to trusted expert advice – from managing privacy settings and parental controls, to talking with your child about cyberbullying and other online issues.
 We encourage you to explore these resources and use them to support your child in enjoying the internet safely and responsibly.